AfriHate/Afrihate-shared-task/README.md

 - Join our Discord Channel to ask questions and receive updates (coming soon).
 - If you have any questions or issues, please feel free to create an issue.
-- Contact organizers at: afrihate-africanlp-2025-organizers[at]googlegroups[dot]com
+- Contact organizers at: afrihate-sharedtask-organizers[at]googlegroups[dot]com

 # FAQs
 <details>